Dxnxex/TheXPersonal/README.md

 -Availabilty 7/10

 <h3> Charon Armor </h3>
-<br> Lightweight armor for with ultra durability, good for everything.
+Lightweight armor for with ultra durability, good for everything.

-<br> *1 Charon plate in production make you 5 Charon plates*
+*1 Charon plate in production make you 5 Charon plates*

 -Price 8/10
 -Weight 4/10